skeletonlabs/skeleton/.changeset/modern-chairs-buy.md

 ---
 "@skeletonlabs/skeleton": minor
-"skeleton.dev": patch
 ---

-fixes for the new scrollbarGutter property in AppShell
+bugfix: fixes for the new `scrollbarGutter` property in AppShell